Mature Masculine

 The Provider doesn't fall for dependence or independence.
 He aims for interdependence.

-Dependence is weakness—needing others because you cannot stand alone.
-Independence is isolation—refusing others because you won't need anyone.
+Dependence is weakness: needing others because we cannot stand alone.
+Independence is isolation: refusing others because we won't need anyone.
 Both miss the point.

 Interdependence is strength plus choice.
-The Provider can provide for himself, and he chooses to work with others.
-By interweaving his efforts with his community, he multiplies possibility.
-Interdependent relationships resemble a healthy ecosystem—each part supports and is supported.
+The Provider can provide for himself and chooses to work with others.
+By joining his work with his community's, he gets more done than anyone could alone.
+Interdependent relationships work like a healthy piece of land: everything feeds something else, and everything gets fed in return.

 The Provider's Approach to Care

-As the King's Lover, the Provider doesn't just meet material needs.
+As the King's Lover, the Provider goes beyond meeting material needs.
 He creates conditions where people flourish and develop their own capabilities.
 His care empowers rather than breeds dependency.

 The Provider's Challenges